 When choosing a tool, ask yourself, “What do I need to be able to see in order to make the best choice?”
 This will enable you to decide what data is most useful, and therefore the key features and metrics that matter to your business.

-The basic requirements of monitoring tools in DevOps are logging, reporting and alerting.
+The basic requirements of monitoring tools in DevOps are logging, reporting, and alerting.
 This translates to features like:

 The reports or dashboards should have system context and historical trend data and be accessible to users with different abilities and experience levels.
 Each member of the DevOps team should be able to understand and access real-time data from your chosen platform so any bottlenecks can be removed effectively.
+Also, remember that a DevOps monitoring platform or tool should offer both native integration as well as trusted third-party solutions, ensuring flexibility and comprehensive coverage.

 Any monitoring solutions should enhance — not hinder — any DevOps automation tools and existing processes already in place.
-This includes everything from CI/CD pipelines, IDEs and debuggers, to broader platforms like cloud services and team communication or collaboration software.
+This includes everything from CI/CD pipelines, IDEs, and debuggers, to broader platforms like cloud services and team communication or collaboration software.

 Finally, you should ensure that your chosen type of DevOps monitoring platform aligns with the regulatory and compliance requirements of the business.

 DevOps monitoring is a rapidly evolving practice that is only set to grow.
-With the DevOps market alone forecast to exceed $20 billion by 2026, the need for continuous oversight and improvement of DevOps practices within the enterprise certainly won’t go away.
+With the DevOps market alone forecast to exceed $25.5 billion by 2028, the need for continuous oversight and improvement of DevOps practices within the enterprise certainly won’t go away.
 As DevOps monitoring tools continue to develop, the automation and integration of these tools will become more widespread.
 The shift-left testing approach will help improve security and product quality, feeding into the DevSecOps transformation.

 We will likely see more DevOps teams adopting end-to-end integrated software development life cycle pipelines supported by relevant continuous monitoring tools.
-A report from Forrester predicts that these dedicated DevOps monitoring solutions will support MLOps, unified CI/CD and CD/RA (continuous delivery and release automation) pipelines, and involve low or no code developers and platforms.
+Forrester predicts that these dedicated DevOps monitoring solutions will support MLOps, unified CI/CD and CD/RA (continuous delivery and release automation) pipelines, and involve low or no code developers and platforms.
 In addition to this, there is the prediction that monitoring tools in DevOps are likely to extend to network edge devices.

 With so much change happening already, it’s safe to say that DevOps monitoring will continue to improve and strengthen the relationship between development teams, IT teams and the wider business for years to come.